Welcome, I am so happy you're here!

 I am known for pioneering mindful eating and weight inclusive care in the Spanish speaking world, as well as for bringing together radical care paradigms in the field of mind-body medicine.

-My coaching practice is at the intersection of different healing modalities, centering your lived experience and your body as a source of knowing, with a depth and scope very few providers can offer you.
+My consulting practice is at the intersection of different healing modalities, centering your lived experience and your bodymind as a source of knowing, with a depth and scope very few providers can offer you.

 I am deeply and unwaveringly committed to ethical behavior and, above all, doing no harm.
 You can read my ethical statement here.

-This website is for my coaching services.
+This website is for my consulting services.
 If you are interested in a medical or mental health consultation, please visit my clinical website.

 I am Mexican.
 My heritage is a mosaic of different cultures, and I identify as Latina.
 I'm an avid amateur cook, baker, and foodie.
 I adore spending time reading in silence, and also spending time outdoors in nature - preferably without tons of people around.
 I love deep 1:1 conversations and spending time with dear friends.
 My partner and I have chosen to be child-free, and we share our home with our beloved cats, Thomas, Ziggy and Lupito.

 I am a highly sensitive person (HSP) and an INFJ or 'Advocate' personality on the Myers-Briggs inventory.
-I am also what is known as "twice exceptional", with "high giftedness", sensory modulation difficulties and some mental health challenges (I am very uncomfortable with the whole "giftedness" terminology, but that's what we have right now, and probably the topic of a whole nother conversation).
+I am also what is known as "twice exceptional", with "high giftedness" and sensory processing and modulation differences (where I do not resonate with the conventional terms, I have used quotation marks; I’ve kept the terms because they are somewhat useful to describe certain characteristics).
 All of this means that I am deeply acquainted with the experience of living with intensity and complexity, and of thinking, feeling, and processing things differently.
-I am also unfortunately quite familiar with the pressure to conform and disconnect from myself.
+I am also unfortunately quite familiar with the pressure to conform and disconnect from myself, and the trauma that comes from living in a world that does not cater to my uniqueness, resulting in significant mental health challenges.

 My own life experiences with developmental and complex trauma, depression, anxiety, neurodivergence and chronic pain, together with a healing journey that has involved extensive psychotherapy and mind-body practices, have shaped the way I approach my suffering and that of others.
 I consider it my privilege, purpose and deepest source of fulfillment to be able to witness and support others in their own healing path.